groupon/ansible-silo/README.md

 ### `--shell` Log into container

-You can log into the running silo container by calling silo with the `--shell` option.
+You can log into the running Silo container by calling Silo with the `--shell` option.
 This feature is implemented for debugging purpose.

 ```bash
 $ ansible-silo --shell